malhajar17/blueprints/experiments/streaming-datasets/README.md

 # Streaming large datasets during a Training Job

-In some cases you might want to use large datasets that would be too large to download or [push to FCS](https://docs.flex.ai/guides/uploading-datasets) and you'd prefer to use that data transfer time more efficiently. _Streaming_ such datasets can be a useful technique in those cases.
+In some cases you might want to use large datasets that would be too large to download or [push to FlexAI](https://docs.flex.ai/cli/guides/uploading-datasets/) and you'd prefer to use that data transfer time more efficiently. _Streaming_ such datasets can be a useful technique in those cases.

-This experiment demonstrates how to stream a large dataset during a Training Job on FCS.
+This experiment demonstrates how to stream a large dataset during a Training Job on FlexAI.
 We'll use the [HuggingFace Datasets library](https://huggingface.co/docs/datasets/en/stream)'s Streaming capabilities to achieve this.

 ## Step 1: Connect to GitHub (if needed)